Punchyou/flavors_of_physics_Ds_decay/project_report.md

 </div>

 ### Improving the Benchmark Model
 To improve on the benchmark model, I trained a number of different binary classifiers and compared their performance.
-I have also scaled the data in different ways.
-Scaling of the input data is a requirement for most machine learning estimators in this project, as the data might behave badly when individual features do not are not normally distributed (see the distribution of the features plots above).
-An example is a Support Vector Machines model (presented below) which assumes that all features are centered around 0 and have variance in the same order.
+You can find the script with the modesl exploration [here](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/models_exploration.py).
+As scaling of the input data is a requirement for most machine learning estimators in this project, I have also scaled the data in different ways.
+An example is a Support Vector Machines model (mentioned below), which assumes that all features are centered around 0 and have variance in the same order.
 If a feature has a variance that is orders of magnitude larger that others, it might dominate the objective function and make the estimator unable to learn from other features correctly as expected.

 All scaled methods were used in combination with all the models.
 Also, different methods of hyperparameter tuning were used for each model.